Atlantic 10

 Media & Visibility Strategy

-Coordinated national media relationships and basketball-native digital content — filling the narrative vacuum and building brand equity where it counts.
+Coordinated national media relationships and basketball-native digital content that fills the narrative vacuum and building brand equity where it counts.
 Traditional credibility.
 Digital reach.

 03 / 03